Maribel Owen: Death

 As a result of winning the national championship, Owen was selected to be a member of the U.S. team for the 1961 World Figure Skating Championships in Prague, Czechoslovakia.
 The team was on Sabena Flight 548, a Boeing 707, which crashed on a clear morning near Brussels, Belgium, killing all on board.
 Owen was 20 years old.
 The World Championships that year were canceled following the crash.

 A memorial service for Owen, her mother, and sister was held February 25, 1961 at the Episcopal Church of the Epiphany in Winchester.
 Owen was interred next to her mother and sister in Mount Auburn Cemetery in Cambridge.
 Her grandmother, Gertrude Vinson, was interred beside her daughter and granddaughters following her own death in 1969.

 Legacy

-On January 28, 2011, Owen was inducted into the United States Figure Skating Hall of Fame along with the entire 1961 World Team.
+On January 28, 2011, Owen was inducted into the United States Figure Skating Hall of Fame as part of the 1961 U.S. World Team.
 Her sister Laurence Owen also was inducted and her mother Maribel Vinson Owen was inducted for a third time in 2011; in her capacity as a 1961 World Team Coach.
 Previously, her mother had been inducted in the inaugural Class of 1976 as a singles skater and for a second time in 1994 as a pairs skater.

 In Winchester, the Vinson-Owen elementary school was named in her family's honor.